Guide to Enrolling in BASIS Schools in San Antonio for 2023–24

 BASIS Charter Schools in San Antonio

-During the 2023–24 school year, the network will include five schools in the San Antonio region, including the new BASIS San Antonio Jack Lewis Jr. Campus on the Far West Side.
+During the 2024–25 school year, the network will include seven schools in the San Antonio region.
 On its district report card, BASIS Charter Schools in Texas earned an A rating, with an impressive score of 99 out of 100; the list below includes links to campus report cards.

 Download the free San Antonio Charter Schools app for an interactive map that includes these campuses and many more.
 You can also find campus information about BASIS schools (and many other schools of choice) on our page Guide to Charter Schools in San Antonio.